 The Company uses forward freight agreements (or FFAs) in non-hedge-related transactions to increase or decrease its exposure to spot market rates, within defined limits.
-Net gains and losses from FFAs are recorded within realized and unrealized (loss) gain on derivative instruments in the Company's consolidated statements of income (loss).
+Net gains and losses from FFAs are recorded within realized and unrealized gain (loss) on derivative instruments in the Company's consolidated statements of (loss) income.